Paris Restaurant Guide 2026: How to Find the Best Places to Eat (Chef Approved)

 As a chef living in Paris, I constantly get asked where I eat, who I trust, and how I cut through the noise.
-This isn’t a roundup of trendy spots—it’s a guide to the voices I actually read, respect, and rely on.
+This isn’t a roundup of trendy spots—it’s a guide to the voices, tools, and perspectives I actually use.

 Get Lost With Me